 Answer: The whole assembly of bright sun, innumerable stars, some planets and other bodies is called the universe.
 Meanwhile, the study related to the universe is known as cosmology.

-We, at BYJU’S, have provided RBSE Solutions for Class 10 to help students solve the problems easily while using it as reference study material.
+We, at BYJU’S, have provided RBSE Solutions for Class 10 to help students solve the problems easily while using it as a reference study material.
 Other important references include the RBSE textbooks, sample papers and more.